daniyal214/Heart-Attack-Prediction/README.md

 To install the required packages and libraries, run this command in the project directory after [cloning](https://www.howtogeek.com/451360/how-to-clone-a-github-repository/) the repository:
 `pip install -r requirements.txt`

+## Create-Flask-App
+- First install Flask on your local system.
+If you haven't already activated your programming environment, first activate it using
+`$ source env/bin/activate`

+- To install Flask, run the following command:
+`$ pip install flask`
+After installing create your base application.
+You can also refer to this amazing guide on [How To Make a Web Application Using Flask in Python 3](https://www.digitalocean.com/community/tutorials/how-to-make-a-web-application-using-flask-in-python-3)

 ## Deployement on Heroku
 Before deployement, make sure you've pushed your code to github repository.
 Create your account on [Heroku](https://dashboard.heroku.com/apps).